Who Was Matthew the Apostle In the Bible?

 • He was probably wealthy, at least compared to most other Jews

-• He was detested by his own people
+• He was more than likely detested by his own people

 Here’s why.

-The Roman Empire was large and powerful, and it ruled with a heavy hand over the nations it conquered.
+The Jews were currently living under the rulership of the Roman Empire, which ruled with a heavy hand over the nations it conquered.
 One of the “features” of this Roman authority was that Jews had to pay hefty taxes to the Roman government.

 But unlike the taxation systems we’re used to today, which are supposed to pay for a country’s infrastructure, government programs, education, etc., Roman taxes benefited none but Rome, making them even more powerful and rich.1 Today we’d call it taxation without representation.

-And to make matters worse, the Roman government contracted with locals to do their dirty work of tax collecting—one of the jobs available for Jews to sign up for.
+And to make matters worse, the Roman government contracted with locals to do their dirty work of collecting those fees—one of the jobs available for Jews to sign up for.

-So when a Jew found a way to make a living by working as a tax collector for Rome, you can see how that wouldn’t go over well with their fellow Hebrews.
+So when a Jew opted to make a living this way, you can see how that wouldn’t go over well with their fellow Hebrews.

 That made tax collectors and taxes the object of bitter loathing for the Jewish nation.
 They were regarded as traitors, getting their livelihood from the very government that was oppressing their own people.2

-Perhaps living with the disdain of their own people made it easier for tax collectors to justify the other reason they were despised.
-They often took advantage of their position and lined their own pockets by collecting more than was necessary, or arbitrarily charging taxes for things like crossing a certain bridge or using a busy road.3
+Perhaps living with the disdain of their own people made it easier for them to justify the other reason they were despised.
+They often took advantage of their position and lined their own pockets by collecting more than was necessary, or arbitrarily charging fees for things like crossing a certain bridge or using a busy road.3

-And while we don’t have any kind of exact record of how or if Matthew also cheated his fellow Jews like other tax collectors did, there’s a strong likelihood that he would have taken advantage of taxpayers at some point.
+And while we don’t have any kind of exact record of how or if Matthew also cheated his fellow Jews like other tax collectors did, there’s a strong likelihood that he would have taken advantage of the people at some point.

 Then how did a man in such a despised and dishonest profession become one of Jesus Christ’s closest companions?